Taking the practical test with an Autism Spectrum Disorder (ASD)

 - A ‘show me’ question that you will have to demonstrate the answer to while you are driving

-These questions are asked to demonstrate that you are comfortable with the functions of your car, and that you can display vital knowledge of vehicle safety.
+These questions are asked to demonstrate that you are comfortable with how to use your car, and that you can display important knowledge of vehicle safety.

 3. General driving ability

-During the test, you will drive in various road and traffic conditions, but not on motorways; you are not allowed to drive on the motorway until you have passed your practical test.
+During the test, you will drive in different road and traffic conditions, but not on motorways.

-The examiner will give you directions for you to follow, and you will be asked to pull over onto the side of the road before pulling away again.
+The examiner will give you directions and you’ll be asked to pull over onto the side of the road before pulling away again.
 These stops may include regular stops at the side of the road, pulling out from behind a parked vehicle, and a hill start.

 NOTE: You may also be asked to carry out an emergency stop.

 The examiner will ask you to do one of the following exercises:

 - Parallel park at the side of the road